-These are the best home remedies and best answer to question, how to treat a burn on hand from hot pan, which is a minor burn.
+These are the best home remedies and the best answers to questions, about how to treat a burn on the hand from a hot pan, which is a minor burn.

-Following thing should be in first aid kit to treat a burn from a hot pan:
+Following thing should be in the first aid kit to treat a burn from a hot pan:

 - Surgical scissors (For cutting gauze or adhesive tape)